Dosmaster4life/cse212tutorial/stacks/stacks.md

 ![Code example](stackIntro.py)

 ## Stack Performance
-The time complexty of a stack is O(1) since no loops are used in the following **push
+The time complexty of a stack is O(1) since no loops are used.
+**push
 **pop
 **peek